August 14th 2010

 Cropped....and it still looks like blood on the front right leg

-The helicopter swoops down and does his dirty little deed by running
+The helicopter swoops down and does his dirty little deed by runningthem at full speed into the trap.

 I have cropped the picture and the front leg on the gray horse looks like